WolakT/simple-gcp-lakehouse/notes.md

-oo GCLOUD commands
+## GCLOUD command

-1. There is ry_project_services"option to change the delimiter for gcloud commands.
+1. There is option to change the delimiter for gcloud commands.
 Use ^DELIMITER^ after the flag to change the default delimiter.
 This is useful if you have comma in the text you want to pass.
 See example [gcloud command](gcloud_command_dataproc_setup.sh)

 2. If changing the delimiter is not enough use use `gcloud topic flags-file` for alternative